Synthetic Data Generation for Training Diversified Commonsense Reasoning Models: Limitations

 Despite the effectiveness of CommonSyn, we acknowledge the following limitations.
 First, our dataset is currently restricted to English, a morphologically limited language.
 Although extending CommonSyn to multilingual settings is a desirable direction, we are constrained by the scarcity of high-quality human reference benchmarks in other languages.
 In particular, CommonGen~\citep{CommonGen}, ComVE~\citep{semeval}, and $\alpha$-NLG~\citep{alphanlg} datasets are specifically designed to evaluate diversified commonsense reasoning only in English.

 Furthermore, the quality of synthetic data depends on the quality of the generator.
 Our method relies on Qwen2.5-72B-Instruct for data synthesis and a separate model (Gemini-2.5-Flash) for quality scoring.
-Therefore, the final dataset is inherently bounded by the capabilities and biases of these teacher models and a better generator might lead to higher quality synthetic data, such as by using GPT-4o to generate sentences.
+Therefore, the final dataset is inherently bounded by the capabilities and biases of these teacher models, and a better generator might lead to higher quality synthetic data, such as by using GPT-4o to generate sentences.
 However, we used GPT-4o as an evaluator to compare the model outputs and human references.
 Therefore, we cannot directly use it as a generator or quality scorer when creating synthetic data.

 We also acknowledge potential intrinsic biases in using GPT-4o as an automated evaluator.
-Although our evaluation framework is adaptable to other strong models, we selected GPT-4o for its superior performance in NLG evaluations.
+As recent studies indicate, \ac{LLM}-as-a-Judge exhibits systematic vulnerabilities, including verbosity bias and self-enhancement bias~\citep{zheng:2023:judging,shi2025judging,wang:2024large}.
+To mitigate self-enhancement bias, we use an independent \ac{LLM} (GPT-4o) that is distinct from the models being evaluated.
+To mitigate verbosity bias, we follow the CommonGen evaluation protocol, which explicitly instructs the evaluator to prefer shorter, more concise sentences.
 Given that valid GCR outputs can be open-ended, we rely on Win-Tie rates against human references to ensure robustness.
-Although we believe this offers a scalable alternative to human annotation, verifying our findings with other comparable or superior \acp{LLM} remains an important direction for future work.
+Although we selected GPT-4o for its superior performance in NLG evaluations, verifying our findings with other comparable or superior \acp{LLM} remains an important direction for future work.

 Our global selection stage requires computing pairwise cosine similarities for the entire candidate pool to determine global diversity scores.
 Although we argue that this is more efficient than gradient-based methods, the computational complexity of pairwise comparisons can still become a bottleneck when scaling to significantly larger candidate pools (e.g., millions of samples).